 - Massive plugin library: There are thousands of plugins available for WordPress, meaning you can add almost any functionality you can think of to your site.

 - Security vulnerabilities: Due to its popularity, WordPress can be a target for hackers.
 It’s essential to keep your plugins and themes up to date to avoid security issues.

-- Limited customization: While WordPress offers many themes and plugins, its customization options can be limiting for those with more advanced coding skills.
+- Limited customisation: While WordPress offers many themes and plugins, its customisation options can be limiting for those with more advanced coding skills.